Phil-Schwarz/TQA/OpenBook/README.md

     - Experiment uses the context or fact from OpenBookQA dataset will not be marked.
 If Experiment uses facts from the Document Retriever by Phillippe, it will be additionally marked with *.
 For example, A8* means that it uses facts from the Document Retriever part.
 4. Epoch
     - For all experiments, the epoch will be set to 100.
+5. Learning rate
+    - According to ZeroQA paper, the learning rate is been chosen with 2e-5.
+6. Optimizer
+    - Acoording to ZeroQA paper, the optimizer is been chosen Adam.
 5. Accuracy score on test dataset
     - The accuracy on the test dataset is calculated with the weights which has a lowest loss on validation dataset.